 Advantages and Disadvantages of National Brands

-- high level of customer loyalty;
+- a high level of customer loyalty;

-- high customers’ trust;
+- high customer trust;

 - nationwide distribution;